Flood Warning issued for Ottawa by NWS - News Break

 Flood Warning issued for Ottawa by NWS

-Effective: 2021-05-28 05:58:00 CDT Expires: 2021-05-29 15:10:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Ottawa The Flood Warning continues for the following rivers in Oklahoma Neosho River near Commerce affecting Ottawa County.
-The Flood Warning is now in effect until tomorrow afternoon The Flood Warning continues for the Neosho River near Commerce. * From early this morning to tomorrow afternoon. * At 1:30 AM CDT Friday the stage was 13.2 feet. * Flood stage is 15.0 feet. * Minor flooding is forecast. * Forecast...The river is expected to rise above flood stage early this morning to a crest of 16.9 feet this evening.
-It will then fall below flood stage late Saturday morning. * Impact...At 17.0 feet, minor agricultural flooding occurs.
+Effective: 2021-05-28 08:20:00 CDT Expires: 2021-05-29 13:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Ottawa The Flood Warning continues for the following rivers in Oklahoma Neosho River near Commerce affecting Ottawa County.
+The Flood Warning is now in effect until early tomorrow afternoon The Flood Warning continues for the Neosho River near Commerce. * Until early tomorrow afternoon. * At 7:30 AM CDT Friday the stage was 14.4 feet. * Flood stage is 15.0 feet. * Minor flooding is forecast. * Forecast...The river is expected to rise above flood stage late this morning to a crest of 16.2 feet this evening.
+It will then fall below flood stage tomorrow morning. * Impact...At 16.0 feet, minor agricultural flooding occurs.
 Riverview Park experiences minor flooding.alerts.weather.gov